 The Local Accountability Coordinator (LAC) in each Local School System (LSS) is the individual at the LSS level who is responsible for the overall coordination of each test administration.
 When testing issues arise, the LAC is the main point of contact with the Maryland State Department of Education (MSDE).
 In Maryland's LEA 24 schools, the tasks for this role are the responsibility of the School Test Coordinator.
+Pearson Access calls this the Administrator role.

 School Test Coordinator (STC) is the individual at the school level who is responsible for the overall coordination of test administration.
 All schools in Maryland are required to have an STC.
 The STC role may not be taken on by the principal unless a waiver is submitted and approved by MSDE.
 This individual is responsible for coordinating test administration and resolving testing issues at their school.

 This individual is also responsible for all post-testing procedures.
+Pearson Access calls this the Test Coordinator role.

 Test Administrator (TA) is an individual at the school who is responsible for administering the assessment.
 All Test Administrators must be employees of the LSS/LEA 24 school and trained for the specific test administration.
+Pearson Access calls this the Test Administrator role.